-Singapore, also known as the Lion city, has to be on your bucket list and undeniably it has become the favourite stopover destination for many.
-It is one of the cleanest place in the world, a heaven for food lovers and it also boasts an incredible nightlife.
+Singapore, also known as the Lion city, has become the favorite stopover destination for many people.
+It is one of the cleanest place in the world, a heaven for food lovers and it boasts an incredible nightlife.

-We were living my dad’s dream.
-He’s been to Singapore twice and he really wanted to take his family on a trip there.
+It was my father’s dream to take his family to Singapore, he’s been there twice before and he absolutely loves this place.
 I planned the whole trip and I made sure we could tick off all the places we wanted to visit in 48 hours.
-We spent the first 24 hours touring Singapore before the much awaited day tour to Sentosa Island.
+We spent the first day in Sentosa Island and then we had 24 hours to visit Singapore.

 Moving on to the bustling Serangoon Street, Little India.

-Without a hitch, we moved on to the next place of stop on the list, Chinatown.
+Without a hitch, we moved on to the next stop, the lively, Chinatown.

 Taking the downtown line towards Marina Bay Station